-Winter had withdrawn its iron grip from the land and triumphant spring burgeoned over the countryside.
 I enjoyed this book a lot more than i had suspected I would when I picked it up.
 But it only cost me .25 cents so it really was a win win situation.
 It tells the story of Mary Tudor, who, as you may have guessed from the title, was Henry VIII’s daughter.
 The book begins her story after henryRead more

 I don’t tutor high school students.

 It’s funny.
 I’ve never read any books by Justine Larbaleister but I read her blog and when she recommended My life as a rhombus I guess I was feeling in a suggestible mood because I ordered it right then.
 And I’m glad I did; its a good solid read, engaging enough to make me delay setting out for the train last Friday evening until I finished it.
 Course then I had to reread the last chapter because I’d skim-read so much of it.Read more

 Sometimes I wonder why I bother to read certain books at all.
 Why do I make myself finish them?
 Is it because I believe I’m a bad person and need to be punished?
 If that’s why I must have done something very bad:”(I cant imagine what…)”: to make myself finish this one.Read more

 I’ve noticed recently that I haven’t been blogging all the books that I’ve been reading so this is a bit of a catch up.
 Let’s start the ball rolling with Lois McMaster Bujold’s The Hallowed Hunt which I mostly read on the flight to America.
 I’m increasingly finding Bujold to be a writer whose work I thoroughly enjoy but neverRead more